Cédric Brun bio photo

 Email Twitter LinkedIn Github Youtube

-Here comes a screenshot showing the current state of the emf compare project, comparing two UML files.
+Here comes a screenshot showing the current state of the EMF Compare project, comparing two UML files.